hannahlawrence/blog-autoregressive-tokenization/_posts/2026-04-27-autoregressive-tokenization.md

 * “codebook” → [‘code’, ‘book’]

 Subword methods strike a balance between vocabulary size and sequence length, whereas byte-level tokenization uses a near-minimal vocabulary that results in no information loss but produces considerably longer sequences.
-These choices reflect a fundamental tension in tokenizer design: **a tokenizer optimized purely for compression (i.e. the best reconstruction per bit budget) is not necessarily the one that is easiest for a generative model to predict** (as evidenced by e.g. CITE, who demonstrate that a naive compression-based tokenizer works poorly for language modeling).
+These choices reflect a fundamental tension in tokenizer design: **a tokenizer optimized purely for compression (i.e. the best reconstruction per bit budget) is not necessarily the one that is easiest for a generative model to predict** (as evidenced by e.g. <d-cite key="lester2024training"></d-cite>, who demonstrate that a naive compression-based tokenizer works poorly for language modeling).
 Later sections will revisit this reconstruction-generation tradeoff from multiple angles.

 Each token is moreover associated with a positional encoding, which encodes that token’s position in the sequence and breaks the native permutational invariance of the attention mechanism.
 However, even without positional encodings, the causal attention mask of autoregressive models still forces token generation to occur in a specific order.
 Thus, simply removing positional encodings does not fundamentally change the sequential nature of causal attention, as works like NoPos <d-cite key="haviv-etal-2022-transformer"></d-cite> have demonstrated.